Excel Superscript is similar to the subscript function. Learn how to format a character slightly above the baseline through useful examples.

 What is Superscript in Excel?

 We use superscript in Excel to transform a number or text value into smaller fonts above the selected numbers and text.
-In most cases, we use this feature to create ordinal numbers, like 1st,2nd,3rd.
+In most cases, we use this feature to create ordinal numbers, like 1st,2nd, and 3rd.
 Another option is to create unit measurements and special symbols.

 Table of contents: